saisri27/qranalysis/_projects/Quantile_Regression.md

 It was so fascinating to see how people with same age and BMI might have different insurance charges due to other factors and quantile regression was able to reveal that inequality by showing how the predictors influence at different percentiles .

-Imagine being able to visualize different variables beyond the ones we’ve chosen, you’d get a much clearer picture of what quantile regression really is.
-Well, we’ve got you covered.
-We’ve built a site that lets you experiment with various variables and responses so you can see firsthand how quantile regression changes based on your input.

-Have a look at this :